pes18fan/zen/DOCUMENTATION.md

 Statements are seperated by semicolons.
 They are automatically inserted only at newlines, following certain rules.

+## Datatypes

+zen has the following datatypes:

+- `number`: A real number represented as a 64-bit floating point.
+- `complex`: A complex number represented with two 64-bit floating points.
+- `bool`: A boolean value i.e. true or false.
+- `string`: A sequence of text.

+You can create your own datatypes via classes.

 ## Variables

 Bind a value to a name with `var`.